robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 wait for the first one to be *successfully fulfilled*.
-For example, if you're trying to find a valid download link in a list of mirrors, you don't want to fail if the first one fails, you want to download from the first mirror you can download, and fail if all of them fail.
+For example, if you're trying to find a valid download link in a list of mirrors, you don't want to fail if the first one fails, you want to download from the first mirror you can, and fail if all of them fail.
 We can write an `attempt` operation to capture this:

 {% highlight js linenos=table %}